luontola/web-intro/css.md

 </nav>
 ```

-Google for "css vertical navigation bar" to find out how to make it look nicer; you'll probably want to remove those black bullet in front of every `<li>`.
+You'll probably want to remove those black bullet points in front of every `<li>`.
+Google for "css vertical navigation bar" to find out how to make it look nicer, or just copy the example solution from the link below.
+This kind of CSS tricks are hard to make yourself; everybody just copies them from someone else. ;-)

 ![Finished layout styling](/screenshots/css-layout-done.png)